KeremAliAkyuz/CurrencyApp/README.md

 * Postgres:latest

 ## Setup
-To run this project,download the CurrencyApp file and write console docker-compose up.When the application start you must do some configuration in keycloack and kibana.
+To run this project,download the CurrencyApp file and write console docker-compose up.When the application start you must do some configuration in app.

 ### Keycloack
-Firstly, go to http://172.24.2.5:8080 in your browser and enter username: admin password: admin then the keycloack will start.Second step is creating a realm named currency.After that create a client named currency-api in this client create role named currency_admin , currency_banker and currency_user.These roles will be our customers' role.Following that associate all of the roles with admin and banker and user which are created in realm roles.Lastly create user in users part and add role to this user.(In the documentation file users are aliak, banker1, user1 with passwords with same their names.If you want , you can change their names and password but be careful you must change body part of request when generating token.)
+Firstly, go to http://172.24.2.5:8080 in your browser and enter username: admin password: admin then the keycloack will start.Second step is creating a realm named currency.After that create a client named currency-api in this client create role named currency_admin , currency_banker and currency_user.These roles will be our customers' role.Following that associate all of the roles with admin, banker and user which are created in realm roles.Lastly create user in users part and add role to this user.(In the documentation file users are aliak, banker1, user1 with passwords with same their names.If you want , you can change their names and password but be careful you must change body part of request when generating token.)
 And thats it keycloack part is done.

 ### Spring
 https://documenter.getpostman.com/view/22875373/2s9Xy3rWSt there are all endpoints and requests in spring part.The important point is when you want to access the request , you have to generate token which role do you want in generate tokens folder.Then copy and paste this token to authorization-bearer token part.